 1. Sex addiction

-Treatment for sex addiction often involves medications, psychotherapy, and self-help groups.
+Treatments for sex addiction are medications, psychotherapy and self-help groups.
 The primary objective of treatment is to assist a patient in effectively controlling impulses and diminishing problematic behaviors, all while maintaining the ability to engage in healthy sexual activities and relationships.

 Facilities specifically designed for individuals with sex addiction provide support.
 Programs aim to address the root causes of compulsive sexual behavior and help clients achieve recovery.